Blackbeard Ship Info, Blackbeard Pirate Ship, Blackbeard's Ship

 After a fierce battle aboard the Lieutenant's sloop, the mighty pirate succumbed to his many wounds and fell dead to the deck.
 Maynard beheaded the king of all pirates, displaying the head on the bowsprit of his vessel.
 Thirteen of the remaning pirate crew were hung in Williamsburg, Virginia, in March 1719.
 What happened to Blackbeard's ship, 'Adventure' is unknown.

 * This is not an exhaustive treatment of every ship associated wtih Blackbeard, but the basic facts about the ships most frequently mentioned.

 Queen Anne's Revenge in the news

-[CaRP] XML error: not well-formed (invalid token) at line 21 -
+[CaRP] XML error: Invalid character at line 13 -

 Blackbeard's ship infoQueen Anne's Revenge- Wikipedia article / Queen Anne's Revenge Virtual World